NASA sends squid from Hawaii into space for research

 Foster said understanding what happens to the squid in space could help solve health problems that astronauts face.

+“There are aspects of the immune system that just don’t work properly under long-duration spaceflights,” she said.
+“If humans want to spend time on the moon or Mars, we have to solve health problems to get them there safely.”

+The Kewalo Marine Laboratory breeds the squid for research projects around the world.
+The tiny animals are plentiful in Hawaiian waters and are about 3 inches (7.6 centimeters) long as adults.

-The baby squid will come back to Earth in July.
+The squid will come back to Earth in July.